Proudly serving Southwestern Ontario including London, Windsor, Chatham, Sarnia and nearby

 In addition to measuring and mitigating radon levels, we have solutions to reduce risks for all 5 danger levels, which includes particles, allergens, chemical pollutants, mould spores and high humidity.

-When you contact us for help, our professionals will educate you about your overall indoor air quality and if you have needs to improve your air, we can install an indoor air cleaner, dehumidifier system, or a combination of solutions.
+When you contact us for help, our professionals will educate you about your overall indoor air quality and if you have needs to improve your air, we can install a dehumidifier system, along with a combination of solutions.

 Call us today for an appointment.
 Our services are available in Chatham, London, Sarnia, Windsor and throughout Ontario.